 The customer’s big feedback problem

 If you’re the customer, however, the feedback clause could really hurt you.
 What if it’s interpretation #3?
-You’ve granted a license to a potential patent or copyright your company doesn’t even own yet — or possibly multiple patents and copyrights.
-Or Heaven forbid, you’ve given the vendor ownership of company IP, in a feedback assignment.
+You’ve granted a license to a patent or copyright or possibly multiple patents and copyrights, though you have no idea which ones or whether you’ve given rights to present or future IP.
+Or, Heaven forbid, you’ve given the vendor ownership of company IP, in a feedback assignment – and again, you have no idea which IP.
 You’ve cast a shadow over your company’s future IP development, and you don’t know how bad it is, because you don’t know what feedback your staff might give.
-And you don’t know what sort of connection between feedback and future IP might qualify under the clause.

 Nothing in this Agreement or in the parties’ dealings arising out of or related to this Agreement will restrict Vendor’s right to use, profit from, disclose, publish, keep secret, or otherwise exploit Feedback (as defined below), without compensating or crediting Customer or the individual providing such Feedback, except to the limited extent that Section __ (Confidential Information) governs Feedback that constitutes Customer’s Confidential Information.
 Notwithstanding the provisions of Section __ (Confidential Information), Customer may not designate Feedback as its Confidential Information to the extent that such Feedback relates to Vendor’s products or services. (“Feedback” refers to any suggestion or idea for improving or otherwise modifying Vendor’s products or services.)